Crispy Baked Jalapeño Poppers

 c) Baking Times - These guidelines are based on medium sized jalapeños, oven timings may differ so just be vigilant throughout.
 You want them to JUST be cooked in the first instance, any longer and they will wilt and the cheese will slide off.
 An ever so slightly firm jalapeño is a good thing to help keep shape.
 If after cooking you find them to be too firm, just pop them back in the oven at a low temp until tender enough for your liking.

-d) Leftovers - You may end up with leftover cream cheese mixture, but just pop in the fridge and use as a dip with crackers or stuff in your next Jalapeno craving.
-You could also use it for my Mini Twice Baked Potatoes!
-If you have any leftover whole jalapeno poppers, you can freeze them.
-Just reheat them in the oven for a few minutes more than the recipes states.
+d) Leftovers Cheese Mix - You may end up with leftover cream cheese mixture, but just pop in the fridge and use as a dip with crackers or stuff in your next jalapeño craving.

 Calories: 112kcal | Carbohydrates: 2.79g | Protein: 5.3g | Fat: 8.88g | Saturated Fat: 4.358g | Polyunsaturated Fat: 0.641g | Monounsaturated Fat: 3.047g | Trans Fat: 0.059g | Cholesterol: 24mg | Sodium: 265mg | Potassium: 110mg | Fiber: 0.5g | Sugar: 1.26g | Vitamin A: 900IU | Vitamin C: 24.8mg | Calcium: 50mg | Iron: 0.4mg